chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

        ::

           grouping 'pets/cat',
            :title => "Cat Options",
            :description => "Describe your cat using the options below"
    * - ``licensing``
      - |license| For example:
        ::

           license 'Apache v2.0'

+       or:
        ::

           license 'GPL v3'

+       or:
        ::

           license 'MIT'

+       or:
        ::

           license 'Proprietary - All Rights Reserved'
    * - ``long_description``
      - |long description| For example, to embed the long description within the field itself: